observIQ/stanza/docs/operators/copy.md

 <hr>

-Copy a value from the record to attributes
+Copy a value from the body to attributes
 ```yaml
 - type: copy
   from: key2